UTDallasCSO/readme/README.md

 8. You will need to __clone__ this repo by selecting either the Https address or the SSH (depending on your Git setup) ![Where to find this 'clone' address?](/images/content/gitclone.png)
 9. Start making some awesome contributions! :v:

+Note: Information about using the markdown format can be found [here](https://blog.ghost.org/markdown/)

 ### Organization of the repo
 ---
 * __Topics__: All topics have their individual folders.
 Each folder must cover all sorts of CSO camps and activities.
 The recommended structure is something on the lines of: